Board of Directors

 Neil has taken the natural career progression from Old to New technology via Google Fiber and now works in the PCH team as a Provisioning Engineer.
 He is an Technical Emmy winner was educated in England and lives in Los Angeles with his partner Amy.

-Ashley Jones is the Senior Web and Tools Programmer at Packet Clearing House (PCH).
-Since joining PCH in April 2014, Ashley has worked on numerous projects, including PCH's website, internal systems security, key ceremonies, developing standards & documentation, and improving internal systems and tools.
+Ashley is the Senior Web and Tools Programmer at Packet Clearing House (PCH).
+Since joining PCH in April 2014, Ashley has worked on numerous projects, including PCH's website, internal systems security, DNSSEC key ceremonies, developing standards & documentation, and improving internal systems and tools.
+As much as is reasonable, he tries to open source projects he works on inside and outside PCH.
 He spoke at SANOG 27 in Nepal about using Let's Encrypt with Apache, and is a regular at other conferences such as Google I/O and DEFCON.
 Ashley is also involved in his local hackerspace, SYN Shop, and regularly posts on his blog about all sorts of wonderful geeky and technical things.

 Mr. Bevil Wooding is an Internet Strategist and the Caribbean Outreach Manager for Packet Clearing House.
 He regularly facilitates regional and international seminars, workshops on Information and Communications Technology (ICT), Innovation, Policy, and Internet Governance and Internet Exchange Point (IXP) Development.
 He also serves as an advisor to several Caribbean governments and regional institutions, including the Organization of Eastern Caribbean States (OECS), Caribbean Telecommunications Union (CTU) and Caribbean Court of Justice (CCJ) on technology, education, cybersecurity and the internet economy.